What is a low-FODMAP diet?

 Plan Ahead: Preparing meals and snacks in advance can help you stick to the diet.

 Read Labels: Check ingredient lists for hidden high-FODMAP foods.
-You can use our online tool to search for FODMAPs.

 Seek Support: Work with a dietitian who specializes in IBS and the FODMAP diet.